United States Gold Type Coins

 6549510

-Choice $12500 New May 14!
-OGH.
+Choice $12500 OGH.
 Tied for Highest Graded with CAC; Beautiful Original Color.
 Near Gem.
 If you want to learn what strictly original gold looks like, this is it.
 Excellent luster under deep orange toning.
 With a mintage of just 91,820, this coin in an OGH PCGS Gen. 3.1 (1993-1998) holder becomes difficult in MS63 CAC and very difficult in MS64 CAC with 3 CAC endorsed in this grade with none finer.
 A few obverse marks keeps this from grading MS65, but the reverse on its own is MS65.

 Gold G$10 1901S 1901-S